plblum/jivs/README.md

  > All members of parameters, config, and arguments are <a href="#valuehostmembers">discussed below</a>.

 <a name="valuehostmembers"></a>
-Here are the arguments, parameters, and config members for all ValueHost functions on the Builder object.
+Here are the arguments, parameters, and config members for all ValueHost functions of the <a href="#builder_and_vmconfig">Builder API</a>.
 - name – The ValueHost name.
 Required.
 See <a href="#naming">Naming each ValueHost</a>.
 If you repeat the same name after calling `builder.override()`, you want to modify that ValueHost configuration.
 - dataType – The data type.
 Generally recommended to be setup, although the actual value provided by ValueHost.setValue() can be used to infer the data type.
 See <a href="#lookupkeys">Lookup Keys: Data Types and Companion Tools</a>.
 - label – The text to show in the {Label} and {SecondLabel} tokens of an error message.